it-projects-llc/odoo-saas-tools/README.md

 Structure of SaaS system:

 * SaaS Portal - main database
-* SaaS Servers - technical databases to control client database.
+* SaaS Servers - technical databases to control client databases.
 SaaS server create, edit, delete databases.
 Each SaaS Server can be installed on a separate machine (e.g. VPS)
 * SaaS Clients - client database to be used by customers.
 Each SaaS Client is attached to a SaaS Server.

 Features